ITResourcesOSS/node-mu/README.md

 ## node-mu

 A node.js minimalistic microservice framework.
 At this stage node-mu it is not yet production-ready.
 It is under heavy testing.

 ### Release notes
+As of this 0.3.3 version, we're back on GitHub!<br/>
 As of this 0.1.1 version, we introduce Inversion of Control using the [inversify](https://github.com/inversify) IoC container library.

 We introduce the new _Producer_ and _Service_ concept.